tox-dev/tox/docs/installation.rst

 When installing via a source distribution you need an installer that handles the `PEP-517 <https://www.python.org/dev/peps/pep-0517/>`_ specification.
 In case of ``pip`` this is version ``18.0.0`` or later (released in July 2018).
-If you cannot upgrade your pip to support this you need to ensure that the build requirements from `pyproject.toml <https://github.com/tox-dev/tox/blob/master/pyproject.toml#L2>`_ are satisfied before triggering the installation.
+If you cannot upgrade your pip to support this you need to ensure that the build requirements from :gh:`pyproject.toml <tox-dev/tox/blob/rewrite/pyproject.toml#L2>` are satisfied before triggering the installation.

 via ``setup.py``
 ----------------